Forceful Browsing Definition

 Even more advanced WAF architectures may contain security flaws that render them vulnerable to forced browsing attacks.
 However, approaches to configuring WAF security architecture exist that optimize the effectiveness of the WAF and minimize the frequency and success of common attacks.

 Basic secure single-tier or two-tier web application architectures—in which the same host machine is home to the application’s database server and web server—is useful for early stages of project development.
 However, it introduces a single point of failure, so it is less ideal for production applications.
 Instead, a multi-tier / N-tier architecture avoids a single point of failure and provides compartmentalization by separating different components of the application according to their functions into multiple tiers, each running on a different system.

 In most application architectures, position the WAF behind the load balancing tier to maximize performance, utilization, visibility, and reliability.
 And while WAFs can be deployed anywhere in the data path, they are ideally positioned closest to the application they are protecting behind the load balancing tier for those same performance related reasons.

-The Avi platform provides web application security for online services from a wide range of malicious security attacks, including forceful browsing, cross-site scripting (XSS), and SQL injection.
-Avi’s WAF security detects and filters out threats which could degrade, compromise, or expose online applications to denial-of-serivce (DoS) attacks.
+The VMware NSX Advanced Load Balancer platform provides web application security for online services from a wide range of malicious security attacks, including forceful browsing, cross-site scripting (XSS), and SQL injection.
+VMware NSX Advanced Load Balancer’s WAF security detects and filters out threats which could degrade, compromise, or expose online applications to denial-of-serivce (DoS) attacks.
 WAF security examines HTTP traffic before it reaches the application server.
 It also protects against unauthorized transfer of data from the server, providing an effective forceful browsing solution.